sendgrid/nodejs-http-client/CONTRIBUTING.md

 <a name="submit-a-bug-report"></a>
 ## Submit a Bug Report

-Note: DO NOT include your credentials in ANY code examples, descriptions, or media you make public.
+>**Note**: DO NOT include your credentials in ANY code examples, descriptions, or media that you make public.

 A software bug is a demonstrable issue in the code base.
-In order for us to diagnose the issue and respond as quickly as possible, please add as much detail as possible into your bug report.
+Please add as much detail as possible in your bug report so that we can diagnose the issue and respond as quickly as possible.

 Before you decide to create a new issue, please try the following:

-1. Check the Github issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
+1. Check the Github issues tab if the identified issue has already been reported, in that case, please add a +1 to the existing post.
-2. Update to the latest version of this code and check if issue has already been fixed
+2. Update to the latest version of this code and check if issue has already been fixed.
-3. Copy and fill in the Bug Report Template we have provided below
+3. Copy and fill in the Bug Report Template we have provided below.

 ### Please use our Bug Report Template

-In order to make the process easier, we've included a [sample bug report template](https://github.com/sendgrid/nodejs-http-client/.github/ISSUE_TEMPLATE) (borrowed from [Ghost](https://github.com/TryGhost/Ghost/)).
+In order to make the process easier, we've included a *[sample bug report template](https://github.com/sendgrid/nodejs-http-client/.github/ISSUE_TEMPLATE)* (borrowed from [Ghost](https://github.com/TryGhost/Ghost/)).
 The template uses [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown/) for formatting.

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase

-We welcome direct contributions to the nodejs-http-client code base.
+We welcome direct contributions to the **nodejs-http-client** code base.
 Thank you!

 ### Development Environment ###